 - A second pair of recording electrodes will be placed over the gastrocnemius (calf) muscle on the back of the lower leg.
 The first electrode in this pair will be placed about 8 centimeters below the back of the knee, along the midline of the calf muscle.
 The second electrode in this pair will be placed in the middle of the calf muscle along its midline, about 10 centimeters below the first electrode. - A fifth electrode, used as the ground, is placed on the inside of the lower leg just above the ankle. - 2.
-Use an alcohol swab to clean and scrub the areas where the electrodes will be placed.
+Use an alcohol swab to clean and scrub the areas where the electrodes will be placed (Figure HM-2-L6).
 Let the iareas dry before attaching the electrodes. - 3.
-Snap the recording lead wires onto the electrodes, so that: - the red "+1" lead is placed on the electrode in the upper portion of the tibialis anterior. - the black "-1" lead is placed on the electrode in the middle portion of the tibialis anterior. - the white "+2" lead is attached to the electrode near the back of the knee. - the brown "-2" lead is attached to the electrode in the middle of the calf muscle. - the green "C" lead (the ground) is attached to the electrode above the ankle. - 4.
+Remove the plastic disk from a disposable electrode and apply it to one of the scrubbed areas. - 4.
+Snap the recording lead wires onto the electrodes, so that: - the red "+1" lead is placed on the electrode in the upper portion of the tibialis anterior. - the black "-1" lead is placed on the electrode in the middle portion of the tibialis anterior. - the white "+2" lead is attached to the electrode near the back of the knee. - the brown "-2" lead is attached to the electrode in the middle of the calf muscle. - the green "C" lead (the ground) is attached to the electrode above the ankle. - 5.
 While the subject is sitting, click Record.
 Have the subject alternate between plantar flexion and dorsiflexion of their foot.
 Click AutoScale on all channels to amplify signals.
-Use the techniques explained in Exercise 1 to mark the recording with plantar flexion and dorsiflexion.
-Click Stop when finished. - 5.
+Use the techniques explained in Exercise 1 to mark the recording with comments that identify the EMG activity associated with plantar flexion and dorsiflexion. - 6.
 Have the subject stand erect.
 Click Record.
 Have the subject rock on their feet from heels to toes and back to heels, 4 times.
-Mark the recording with comments that identify the EMG activity that took place. - 6.
-Continue recording and have the subject rock backward and forward, 4 times, while putting more weight on the leg with the electrodes.
 Mark the recording with comments that identify the EMG activity that took place. - 7.
-Continue recording while the subject stands on one foot and remain motionless.
+Determine which muscle group, gastrocnemius or anterior tibialis muscles, contract when the subject rocks forward or rocks backward. - 8.
+Have the subject rock backward and forward, 4 times, while putting more weight on the leg with the electrodes.
+Even though one muscle may dominate the record, the other muscle is also somewhat active.
+Mark the recording with comments that identify the EMG activity that took place. - 9.
+Have the subject stand on one foot and remain motionless.
 Co-contraction of the antagonistic muscles mechanically stabilizes the joints when the subject is motionless.
 The stretch reflexes prevent twisting and slipping and help to maintain balance.
 Mark the recording with comments that identify the EMG activity that took place.
-Click Stop when finished.